Table of Contents

 Letter of Understanding B: U-PASS Coalition Bargaining

-MOU – IMMIGRATION STATUE AND WORK AUTHORIZATION
+MOU – IMMIGRATION STATUS AND WORK AUTHORIZATION

 MOU – PAID FAMILY AND MEDICAL LEAVE PREMIUMS